ITfoxtec/FoxIDs/docs/control.md

 ### API access rights
 Access to FoxIDs Control API is limited by scopes and roles.
 There are two sets of scopes based on `foxids:master` which grant access to the master tenant data and `foxids:tenant` which grant access to tenant data.
-The Control API resource `foxids_control_api` is defined in each tenant's master track and the configured set of scopes only grant access the tenants data in the Control API.
+The Control API resource `foxids_control_api` is defined in each tenant's master track and the configured set of scopes grant access the tenants data in the Control API.

 A scopes access is limited by adding more elements separated with semicolon and dot.
-The dot notation limits or grant a sub role, both used in scopes and roles.
-To have access the caller is required to possess one or more matching scope(s) and role(s).
+The dot notation limits or grant a sub role, the notation is both used in scopes and roles.
+To be granted access the caller is required to possess one or more matching scope(s) and role(s).

 Each access right is both defined as a scope and a role.
 This makes it possible to limit or grant access on both client and user level.
-The access rights is a hierarchy and the client and user do not need to be granted matching scopes and roles.
+The access rights are a hierarchy and the client and user do not need to be granted matching scopes and roles.

 The administrator role `foxids:tenant.admin` grants access to all data in a tenant and the master tenant data, it is the same as having the role `foxids:tenant` and `foxids:master`.

 #### Tenant access rights
 The tenant access rights is at the same time both scopes and roles.

+The `:track[xxxx]` specifies a tenant e.g., the `dev` tenant is `:track[dev]`.

 <table>
     <tr>